 Getting people to sign up for your product is about getting your foot in the door.
 Real success (and revenue) lies in guiding users to internalize your product's value and deepen their engagement.
-This will naturally ramp up your product adoption rate and build customer loyalty.
+This will naturally ramp up your user adoption rate and build customer loyalty.
 That's not just us saying it, product leaders all agree that metrics are key to measuring success:

 Here’s the catch: you have to constantly analyze and optimize the user experience to reduce time-to-value for new users, eliminate friction, and increase product usage.
-If you're looking for essential product adoption metrics to monitor to ensure you’re on the right track, read on.
+If you want to begin tracking product adoption metrics that matter, read on.

-Teams measure product adoption through various metrics to identify ways to improve the user experience and increase product stickiness.
 Some of these metrics are activation rate, engagement score, and feature adoption rate.
 Read below to find out more.

 How to calculate product adoption rate #